emmatz-pattersonvf/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying bottlenecks.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote by computer scientist Donald Knuth emphasizes the importance of not over-engineering or optimizing your code prematurely without concrete evidence that it's needed.
 It's a reminder that while efficiency is crucial, it should not compromise the understandability and maintainability of your codebase.
 In most cases, well-structured and straightforward code can be more efficient than complex optimized code that's difficult to understand and modify.

+# 2024-02-08
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clean, concise, and easily understandable code.
+It's not just about making it work but also about making it maintainable and scalable for future enhancements.
+Remember that code is read far more often than it is written, so aim to make it a joy for others (and your future self) to read."

+In essence, keep your code simple, avoid unnecessary complexity, and always consider the long-term implications of your design decisions.
+This applies to everything from naming conventions and structure to the overall architecture of your software projects.